 4 Study Design

-In this section I will cover the data used in the model the recursive ordering which is used to identify the structural shocks and the steady state priors for all variables.
+In this section I will cover the data used in the model, the recursive ordering which is used to identify the structural shocks and the steady state priors for all variables.
 The data consists of quarterly observations ranging from 1995 to 2021 with respect to four macroeconomic variables.

 xt = (SMSI y π ∆i).
 (1)